netvc/testing/draft-ietf-netvc-testing.md

 ## VMAF

 Video Multi-method Assessment Fusion (VMAF) is a full-reference perceptual video quality metric that aims to approximate human perception of video quality {{VMAF}}.
 This metric is focused on quality degradation due compression and rescaling.
 VMAF estimates the perceived quality score by computing scores from multiple quality assessment algorithms, and fusing them using a support vector machine (SVM).
 Currently, three image fidelity metrics and one temporal signal have been chosen as features to the SVM, namely Anti-noise SNR (ANSNR), Detail Loss Measure (DLM), Visual Information Fidelity (VIF), and the mean co-located pixel difference of a frame with respect to the previous frame.

+The quality score from VMAF is used directly to calculate BD-Rate, without any conversions.

 # Comparing and Interpreting Results